YolandaBrown/Magic-8-Ball-Project/README.md

 # Magic-8-Ball-Project

-The classic game of the magic 8 ball with a cute twist.
+The magic 8 ball gives you guidance.
+Type in a question and see what it says.